jamescastro98/c4me/README.md

 ### Dependencies

 Project Setup is simple and easy!
-First, make sure you have [https://dev.mysql.com/downloads/] (MySQL) and[https://nodejs.org/en/download/] (nodeJS) installed.
+First, make sure you have [MySQL] (https://dev.mysql.com/downloads/) and[nodeJs] (https://nodejs.org/en/download/) installed.
 Setting up the frontend and backend from there is easy.
 Simply change into their respective directory, and type npm install.

 For the frontend, run the script necessary to start it via npm start.